 The next step was to translate my research into a design solution for Wilbur.
 After my evaluation of about a dozen potential ideas, I decided that the best idea to pursue was a baby development milestone app.
 This would allow Wilbur to have a richer experience of an activity he already enjoys – spending time with his 7 month old daughter, Frances.

 Competitive Analysis confirmed my suspicion that none of the other baby development apps were created with a busy, working parent in mind.
-Many of them were either based on books and therefore too text-heavy and complex, or too bloated with additional features that Wilbur wouldn't have time to use.
+Many of them were either based on books and therefore too text-heavy and complex, or too bloated with additional features that Wilbur wouldn't have time to explore and use.

 Doing a Task Analysis exercise gave me additional insights into other baby apps, and showed me that they weren't designed for someone like Wilbur.
 In a crowded marketplace, analysis of similar apps is required; it helped to focus my design and its features.
 Each time I had to make a design decision, I reminded myself of Wilbur, and how he would interact with the app I was creating.

-During the initial planning stages, I conducted a second round of user research which included asking Wilbur about specific features I was considering for the app, and whether they would add value or not.
+During the initial planning stages, I conducted a second round of User Research which included asking Wilbur about specific features I was considering for the app, and whether they would add value or not.
 This research and analysis allowed me to refine the number of features my app would include.